CogentRoleplayCommunity/FogentRoleplay/src/Magic/Miracles/Radiance/Radiance.md

 - Illusions can move, either under control of the user or set to a loop by the user.
 - Illusions can not produce sound.

-#### Absorb Light: Sun Light
+#### Absorb Ichor: Sunlight

-Ample sunlight can be used to absorb Light.
+Ample sunlight can be used to absorb Ichor.

 #### Radiant Resistance

-By achieving a CL 3 check, for the cost of 1 Light a character may gain resistance to this element equal to the points invested in this Fellcraft.
+By achieving a CL 3 check, for the cost of 1 Ichor a character may gain resistance to this element equal to the points invested in this Fellcraft.
 This effect has a duration of 1 hour.